bloodchen/NBnode/README.md

 node:
 * you can change core/config.js to change the port number of the API.
 * you can use tools like pm2 to make the service running in background.
+In this case, you can set exit_count:60 in config.js to make startCore.js restart every 60 minutes, to make it run more smoothly.